Atashnezhad/NLP_Proj2/README.md

 These two close categories were selected to rise the challange and see how much close we can get using common ML algorithm libraries in python.

 ### Table of Contents:
-The project tree structure is provided below.
+The project directory tree structure is provided below.
 ```
 ├── Assets
 ├── Codes